John Camm (Anglican priest): The Parson's Cause

+College President

 During the summer and fall of 1771, Camm became president of the College of William & Mary, rector of Bruton Parish Church in Williamsburg, commissary of the Bishop of London in Virginia, and a member of the Royal Council of Virginia.
 His small vocal group of Anglican clergy continued resistance to secular authority.
 A literary battle to which Camm lent his pen was waged in the Virginia Gazette in 1771–1774, and this dispute on the episcopate was lost, from the point of view of the established church in America.

 Camm's outspoken Tory views did not require him to preach with pistols on his pulpit, as did his friend Jonathan Boucher.
 He died quietly in late 1778.

+Personal life

+For most of the 18th century, faculty at William & Mary were required to be unmarried, and Camm observed this rule, remaining a bachelor into his 50s.
+The story of his marriage to Betsy Hansford, a relation of the Hansford family associated with Bacon's Rebellion, became something of a legend in Tidewater Virginia.

+According to a version published by John Fiske's Old Virginia and Her Neighbors, the young Betsy Hansford, who Camm had baptized as an infant, was being courted by a suiter without success.
+The young man asked Camm for help, and the old parson obliged by meeting with Hansford and highlighting passages in the Bible that framed marriage as holy obligation.
+Unmoved, Hansford told Camm that if he wished to understand her resistance, he should return home and study 2 Samuel 12.
+There, Camm found the passage that made everything clear: "Though art the man."
+The couple married on July 8, 1769 and subsequently had five children.

 Legacy

 During his career Camm wrote three lengthy pamphlets, a number of addresses to the King, several dozen essays to the gazettes, and some scattered poetry.
 He was an indefatigable letter writer, and his correspondence reflects the major debates of more than thirty years in Virginia.
 His contribution to American Revolutionary debates was to state cogently the minority viewpoint of Virginia Loyalists.

 Camm Hall at the college's campus adjacent to Colonial Williamsburg is named in his honor.
 The gold Botetourt Medal that Camm awarded to his nephew, John Camm White, in 1775 survives in the collection of the Virginia Historical Society.